This post may contain affiliate links.

 Instructions

-• Mix the crushed biscuits with the melted butter and press firmly into a tin using the back of a spoon.
+• Mix the crushed biscuits with the melted butter and salt until well combined, and press firmly into a 23cm removable base flan tin using the back of a spoon.
 If you have time, chill for 30 minutes.

 • Top with bananas, then the whipped cream (mixed with vanilla and icing sugar if you are using).

-• Add chocolate sprinkles if you're using them and serve.
+• Add chocolate shavings if you're using them and serve.

 Notes

-Gingernut biscuits: You can use any other type of dry biscuit you fancy, but you may need to adjust the amount of butter to get the right ‘sandy’ consistency as some will be more ‘damp’ than others.
-Also, the ginger flavour does really add some additional taste which works so well!
+Digestive biscuits: You can use any other type of dry biscuit you fancy, but you may need to adjust the amount of butter to get the right ‘sandy’ consistency as some will be more ‘damp’ than others.
+You can substitute these for graham crackers if you’re in the USA.

 Bananas: If you want to stop your bananas going brown and sticky, and also add a ‘tang’ you can toss them in a little lemon juice before putting on top of the pie.

 Double cream: Whip until firm but still floppy and soft.
-It should hold it’s shape but not be starting to look ‘lumpy’.
+It should hold its shape but not be starting to look ‘lumpy’.
+If you’re in the USA you can use heavy cream.

 Vanilla and icing sugar: You can add these to the cream before whipping if you have them.
 They add another flavour element but they aren’t vital.

-Chocolate: I like to finish with some dark chocolate, curled using a vegetable peeled on top.
+Chocolate: I like to finish with some dark chocolate, curled using a vegetable peeler on top.
 You could use sprinkles or cocoa powder if you prefer.
 Again, not vital but a nice touch.

 Nutrition